 Keep the buzz going post-game

-After your commercial airs, don’t just leave those 110 million people with a single impression of your brand.
-The Monday after Super Bowl LII will be dominated by advertising discussion, so keep your brand at the top of people’s minds by extending your campaign after the game.
+After your commercial airs, don’t just leave those millions of people with a single impression of your brand.
+The Monday after the Super Bowl will be dominated by advertising discussion, so keep your brand at the top of people’s minds by extending your campaign after the game.
 Remind viewers of your commercial and message with complementary creative on social, reaching them on multiple channels over the days to come.
 Make use of third-party audiences like Super Bowl viewers, special events and sports viewers, sports fans and more to ensure that your commercial and your brand stays above the noise as one of the most-remembered advertisements during a busy time.